mubaraqwahab/thinkdev/src/slides/01-introduction.md

 ## Exercise

 1. Install the necessary software.
+1. Customise VS Code (optional).
-2. Write a JavaScript program to show your name.
+1. Write a JavaScript program to show your name.
-3. Make sure it works and all is clear 🙂.
+1. Make sure it works and all is clear 🙂.

 </section>